khast3x/h8mail/README.md

 ### OSX

 As described for Windows, its possible you might encounter issues with python if your installation is incomplete, or `pip`'s installation directory is not in your PATH.
 If thats the case, you can try invoking `pip` and `h8mail` with the same command lines as Windows.
+Make sure the `python` command refers to Python 3 with `python --version`, otherwise replace `python` with `python3` in the instructions.

 ## :tangerine: Thanks & Credits